wanger521/federated_code/README.md

     │   ├── config_operate.py  <- Merge the config.yaml and input dictionary config.
     │   │
     │   │
-    │   └── coordinate.py      <- The most important file includes the logic of how to starte and form a training session.
+    │   └── coordinate.py      <- The most important file includes the logic of how to start and form a training session.
     │
     │
     ├── applications      <- The applications of this code.